| | | |

 Surprisingly, the hospital staff was astonished at how well the child responded, how much they understood, and how calmly they handled the procedure.
 This approach helped take away the fear of the unknown and allowed the child to feel more in control of their own body.

 This experience led to a scream-free hospital stay.
 The child was compliant, confident, and even polite.
-The choice to make the situation more transparent, rather than sugar-coating it, proved to be the most effective.
+Being honest, age-appropriate, and clear helped more than trying to soften everything with playful words.
 It was a reminder that normalizing the experience and teaching about the process can help children face challenges with confidence.

 Mental illness, yes.
 Pushing for a correct diagnosis for Matt was a hoot (said in my most sarcastic voice).
 I never reached a calm voice with the “specialists”, just a low growl.